SberMegaMarket Data Scientist Salary in Moscow Metro Area | RUB 2.28M-RUB 2.51M+ | Levels.fyi

 The median Data Scientist compensation in Moscow Metro Area package at SberMegaMarket totals RUB 2.51M per year.
-View the base salary, stock, and bonus breakdowns for SberMegaMarket's total compensation packages.
+View the base salary, equity, and bonus breakdowns for SberMegaMarket's total compensation packages.
 Last updated: 10/2/2025

 Company